bmsrk/cosmogerson/README.md

 - Pruned extraneous packages from `node_modules` and verified `npm run build:all` completes successfully.
 - If you want, I can also remove the generated `build/` directory from the repo or add it to `.gitignore` (it's already ignored normally).

+### Deleted files

+- `pages/GeneratorSource.tsx` — developer-facing source preview not used by the app or static builder.
+- `components/Footer.tsx` — footer component was not imported anywhere.
+- `types.ts` — contained an unused `Page` enum.

+These deletions are committed to the local repo in case you'd like to review or push them.

 **URL:** https://bmsrk.github.io/cosmogerson/

 ## 📖 Documentação Completa